Aoi-hosizora/ahlib/Readme.md

 # ahlib

-Some useful library function for personal use, inspired by [shomali11/util](https://github.com/shomali11/util)
+Some useful golang functions library for personal use, inspired by [shomali11/util](https://github.com/shomali11/util)